 Using all this information, your next step is to determine how much you can afford to pay per month for the loan.
 To aid you with this, set aside the amount of money you estimate you'll pay on the loan in a savings account for a few months to see how it affects your finances.
 If you find that you can make all your other payments on time and still achieve your other goals such as saving money for an emergency fund and retirement, then you are financially ready for the loan.

-Why Use a Personal Loan Calculator
+Why Use a Personal Loan Payment Calculator

 If you don't need funding immediately, you can also consider investing your money.
 One of the best tools that can help you with this a simple loan calculator.
 Some simple rate calculators show how much money you'll save when you have an investment with simple interest – where the rate remains constant throughout the term of investment – then they'll show how much you'll save with compounded interest.